An in-depth look at SC Product Options and Hulk Product Options for a clear view into which makes the most sense for your Shopify store.

 Then there’s product bundling as well.
 Say a customer has shown interest in or placed a jacket in their shopping cart.
 You can create an adjacent variant that suggests they add a hat, gloves or a scarf to the order simply by checking a box.

-All of the options created by Bold are stored as hidden variants directly within your Shopify back-end, which makes it easy to manage SKUs for each product, as well as organize and track inventory.
+All of the options created by SC Product Options are stored as hidden variants directly within your Shopify back-end, which makes it easy to manage SKUs for each product, as well as organize and track inventory.

-Both Hulk and Bold have incredible features (and there’s a lot of overlap between the two when it comes to functionality), so ultimately your choice might come down to which specific feature is most appealing to your business needs and goals.
+Both apps have incredible features (and there’s a lot of overlap between the two when it comes to functionality), so ultimately your choice might come down to which specific feature is most appealing to your business needs and goals.

 Here’s how their plans work: